 Overview: Design and construct new pedestrian bridge over the Deschutes River and in-stream channel improvements to reduce hazards and increase recreational opportunities.
 See bottom of the page for additional future renderings of the project.

 Current Project Update: Construction has commenced on the Colorado Dam Safe Passage project.
-The first phase of the project, building a detour route from the Deschutes River Trail to Colorado Avenue, is nearing completion.
-By the end of October work is expected to begin on the first work bridge that will provide access for the crane to reach the center of the river.
+The first phase of the project, building a detour route from the Deschutes River Trail to Colorado Avenue, is complete.
+By the end of November work is expected to begin on the river isolation phase, including driving the sheet pile wall for construction of the center island.
 Please observe closures and detours while traveling in and around the project area.

 The Bend Paddle Trail Alliance has committed to fundraising about $233,000 in additional funds to support the project.
 Please visit www.bendpaddletrailalliance.org for more information on how to support their efforts.